di-ag/di-ag.github.io/_posts/2024-11-17-One Week over Mint OS (Linux-Ubuntu) Drama.markdown

 ![Installation for Debian OS]({{ site.baseurl }}/assets/media/2024-11-17/2024-11-12-132835_002.jpeg "Debian error")
 ![Installation for Arch OS]({{ site.baseurl }}/assets/media/2024-11-17/2024-11-12-212255_002.jpeg "No idea...")

-# Pivotal sucess
+# Pivotal success
 While I was talking my friend, I learnt that there is a boot repair tool from [Ubuntu](https://help.ubuntu.com/community/Boot-Repair){:target="_blank"} might be able to help me from this situation.
 I wipe the only USB out and to boot the live session from this boot repair tool.
 I followed the instruction, and it did not help.
 I have to seek the help from other people on [Ubuntu Forum](https://ubuntuforums.org/showthread.php?t=2502458){:target="_blank"}.

-Ｏn the second day, I discovered the boot was deleted from the booting list.
+On the second day, I discovered the boot was deleted from the booting list.
 The solution code as follows: <br>
 `root@ubuntu:~# efibootmgr -c -w -L "Mint" -d /dev/nvme0n1p5 -p 1 -l /efi/ubuntu/grubx64.efi `

 # Distorted display resolution
-Ｃheerful moment didn't last for a long time.
+Cheerful moment didn't last for a long time.
 ![Scale can't be modified]({{ site.baseurl }}/assets/media/2024-11-17/2024-11-16-182422_002.jpeg "too large!!")

 I found you can actually set up a new mode for this display by following these codes: